 This free, intensive workshop teaches journalists how to use data, design and code.
-The Data Institute will return in person Mon., July 10 – Fri., July 21, 2023.
+This year’s Data Institute will be in person July 10-21.
+Meet the class of 2023!

 About the program